 All research involving human subjects at Cleveland Clinic is submitted to Cleveland Clinic’s Institutional Review Board (IRB), a committee of physicians, ethicists, statisticians, community advocates and others whose objective is to ensure that a clinical trial is ethical and the rights of study participants are protected.

 Cleveland Clinic maintains comprehensive conflict of interest policies and procedures for staff physicians and other employees that are designed to ensure that all potential conflicts are clearly visible, promptly considered and properly addressed by Cleveland Clinic officials.
 Our policies require our staff physicians to regularly disclose and update interests that may pose a conflict.

 These interests are then formally reviewed by one or more authorities within Cleveland Clinic, such as the IRB, the Institutional Animal Care and Use Committee, the Professional Staff Conflict of Interest Committee and the Trustee Conflict of Interest Committee.
 Cleveland Clinic policies and procedures also govern disclosure of interests to research subjects and the scientific community, as well as consulting, advisory and other financial relationships between staff physicians and healthcare companies.
 As part of Cleveland Clinic’s annual disclosure process, all staff physicians pledge compliance with our conflict of interest policies.

-- View IM&COI Policy II – Conflicts of Interest in Business Affairs and in General.
+- View IM&COI Policy II – Conflicts of Interest in Business Affairs in General

-- View IM&COI Policy V – Consulting and Other Services by the Professional Staff.
+- View IM&COI Policy V – Consulting and Other Fee for Service Activities

-- View IM&COI Policy VI - Conflicts of Interest in the Practice of Medicine.
+- View IM&COI Policy VI - Conflicts of Interest in Clinical Practice

-- View IM&COI Policy VII - Conflicts of Interest in Education.
+- View IM&COI Policy VII - Conflicts of Interest in Education Policy